cysouw/qlcMatrix/cran-comments.md

 - I removed most "\dontrun" because with more modern computers many calculations dropped below 5 sec.
 - I changed most remaining examples of "\dontrun" into "\donttest".
 - Only real examples of errors remain as "\dontrun": either examples of limits to the computations, or a few graphics that raise errors on some platforms because of Unicode non-compliance.
-- there are two remaining example sections with slightly over 5 seconds runtime on my computer
+- there are two remaining example sections with slightly over 5 seconds runtime on my computer.
+On the CRAN win-builder it took a bit more time.
+I hope this is acceptable, otherwise I will encapsulate more examples in "\dontrun""
 - I removed unexecutable code (forgotten leftover from earlier attempts)
 - I changed resetting of user's options to a more resilient approach: oldpar<-par("mfrow")...par(mfrow=oldpar)